January 21, 2021

 These are one of the biggest signs of suffering from allergies.
+Allergies can also cause watery eyes and itchy eyes.
+When you have allergies, the body produces chemicals called histamines to protect itself from something it perceives as harmful.
+These chemicals cause your body to produce tears which wash away the allergens before they can irritate your eyes or make you sneeze.
 A cold can cause watery, red, and irritated eyes, but if they’re very itchy, this is likely allergies.

 Symptoms lasting longer than 10 days

-Allergies do not cause as severe of body aches and pains like a cold can.
+Allergies do not cause as severe body aches and pains as a cold can.
 If you’re feeling discomfort in your muscles and joints, then you’re most likely suffering from a cold.
-Allergies can definitely make you feel tired, and mildly achy, but not usually as severe as colds can.
+Allergies can definitely make you feel tired and mildly achy, but not usually as severe as colds can.

 Still deciding what you're suffering from?
-Check out our page for more info!
+Take our cold or allergies quiz to narrow it down!
 If you can’t determine what you’re suffering from, visit a local allergy expert or your primary care physician, and they can help you determine what’s affecting you and how you can treat it.